ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

   - **Molecules** are composables that are slightly more complex than atoms: They generally combine multple atoms into a single reusable component such as `CheckboxInput`.
   - **Organisms** are generally more complex than molecules and typically override from Material components, such as `AlertDialog` or `NavigationDrawerItem`
 - Extensions and utility methods to assist with composable styling, previews, preferences and navigation

+The module also defines `BaseViewModel` and `UnidirectionalViewModel`, which the Feature ViewModels implement.
+This will be deeper dived in the [Points of Interest](#mvi-architecture) section below

 ### Others
 There are several other minor though equally important submodules in the `core` module.
 The `preferences` module is concerned with user settings storage.
 The `outcome` module provides an `Outcome` wrapper class to identify success and failure states (Similar to Kotlin's `Result` class).
 The `testing` module provides test utilities similar to the other test modules.